 South Africa: Cape Town

-This is the sixth year of the University of Toronto's summer program in South Africa.
-2021 will be the first year that the program happens virtually.
-This program provides a unique opportunity for students in Commerce, Engineering, or Social Science disciplines to gain first-hand experience in the consulting field in an emerging market.
-Participants will also learn about the business challenges and opportunities at the base of the economic pyramid.
+This program provides a unique opportunity for students in Commerce, Engineering or Social Science disciplines to gain hands-on experience in an emerging market and learn about the business challenges and opportunities at the base of the economic pyramid.

 About Cape Town, South Africa!